 Introduction to Beta

-Risk-free security has no default risk, no volatility and beta of zero.
-Practically such a security does not exist and hence, we use securities issued by political and stable government.
+Risk-free security has no default risk, no volatility, and a beta of zero.
+Practically such a security does not exist and hence, we use securities issued by a political and stable government.
 Selecting the bond depends on the forecast horizon – short term or long term?

 The closest approximation we have to the risk-free rate is the yield on government bonds.
-Most analysts uses long term government bond yield.
-Ideally, the length of the forecast should be matched with the tenure of the bond used for calculation of bond yield.
-For example, if a company has been forecast-ed for 10 years, we should use 10-year bond yield as the risk-free rate.
+Most analysts use long-term government bond yield.
+Ideally, the length of the forecast should be matched with the tenure of the bond used for the calculation of bond yield.
+For example, if a company has been forecast-ed for 10 years, we should use a 10-year bond yield as the risk-free rate.

 What is Beta?